 A second card requires a second degree

 With both Amex and Chase issuing Marriott cards, someone at the helm decided that it would be wise to make the signup rules completely incomprehensible.
 Can you get the Chase Boundless card?
 Sure, as long as you haven’t had the Bonvoy Amex card in the past 30 days, and as long as you weren’t approved in the past 90 days or earned a welcome or upgrade bonus in the past 24 months on a bevy of Amex Bonvoy cards (not counting the card named only “Bonvoy” by Amex, which, as I already wrote, will prevent you from getting the Chase card if you’ve had it in the past 30 days).
 Learning and understanding these rules is way beyond this Marriott masterclass.
-We’ll develop a Phd program in the near future.
+Maybe we’ll develop a Phd program someday.
 In the meantime, suffice to say that the easiest path to two cards is to get both the Amex Bonvoy Business and Amex Bonvoy Brilliant.
 Boom.

 What if you really want one of your cards to be a Chase card so that you can later upgrade to the Ritz card?
 Enjoy studying the treasure map here: Are you eligible for a new Marriott card?